Tuesday's Best Deals: Suit Sale, $35 Dremel, Last-Minute Father's Day Gifts, and More

 Find deals on custom-tailored suits, $10 HDTV antenna for the World Cup, last-minute Father’s Day gifts, and a whole lot more.

-Bookmark Kinja Deals and follow us on Twitter and Facebook to never miss a deal.
+Bookmark Kinja Deals and follow us on Twitter and Facebook, or sign up for our newsletter to never miss a deal.

 BEST TECH DEALS

-Note: Update: The coupon is back, if you missed this deal last month.
-Update: Back in stock, and Microsoft announced this week that it now includes Fallout 4.